West Virginia House of Delegates: District organization

+The House is composed of 100 members elected for two-year terms.

-Prior to the 1970 Census, districts always respected county lines, with districts always consisting of either a single entire county, or several entire counties.
-Beginning with that year, the state began to use smaller geographic areas.
+Prior to the 1970 Census, districts always respected county lines, with each district consisting of either a single entire county, or several entire counties.
+Following the redistricting cycle of the 1970 census, the state began to use smaller geographic areas.

-In response to the 2010 Census, the Legislature was required to redistrict, with the Democratic Party in control.
-The Republican Party, and groups from the growing eastern panhandle and Putnam County were among those calling for 100 single member districts.
-Eventually redistricting was adopted, which divided the state into 67 districts, of which 47 were one-member districts, 11 two-member districts, 6 three-member districts, 2 four-member districts, and 1 five-member district.
+Following the 2010 Census, the legislature was required to redistrict, with the Democratic Party in control.
+The Republican Party, and groups from the growing eastern panhandle and Putnam County, were among those calling for 100 single member districts.
+The state was divided into 67 districts, of which 47 were one-member districts, 11 two-member districts, 6 three-member districts, 2 four-member districts, and 1 five-member district.
 The five-member district, covering most of Monongalia County, remained among the ten largest multi-member lower house districts in the country.

-In response to the 2020 Census, the Legislature was again required to redistrict, this time with the Republican Party in control.
-The Legislature abandoned the practice of multi-member districts and divided the state into 100 single member districts.
-Each district contains about 1/100th of the state's population, or about 17,500 persons.
+In response to the 2020 Census, the legislature was again required to redistrict, this time with the Republican Party in control.
+The legislature abandoned the practice of multi-member districts and divided the state into 100 single member districts.
+Each district contains about 1/100 of the state's population, or about 17,500 persons.
 These changes took effect with the 2022 election.